Codecademy/docs/content/javascript/concepts/try-catch/try-catch.md

   - 'paths/create-a-back-end-app-with-javascript'
 ---

-The `try...catch...finally` statement defines one block of code to execute, a second block of code to be executed if the first block throws an exception, and a third block of code to be executed regardless of the error status.
+The `try...catch...finally` statement defines one block of code to execute and test for possible errors, a second block of code to handle errors that may be present in the try block, and a third block of code to be executed regardless of the error status.

 The `catch` and `finally` blocks of code are optional, but any `try` blocks must be followed by one or the other.